 1. Get a Bachelor’s Degree in Computer Science (CS)

-To start off your career in software engineering, you need to have a degree in Computer Science.
-Most recruiters prefer if you already have a degree to back up your skills.
+To start your career in software engineering, you need to have a degree in Computer Science.
+Most recruiters prefer that you already have a degree to back up your skills.

-The benefits of getting a degree in Computer Science is that it offers you a strong background in learning about software and designs, equips you with coding skills, increases your job prospects, and while studying computer science, you can delve into getting relevant skills and volunteering for real life projects.
+The benefits of getting a degree in Computer Science are that it offers you a strong background in learning about software and designs, equips you with coding skills, increases your job prospects, and while studying computer science, you can delve into getting relevant skills and volunteering for real-life projects.

 N/B: You can become a successful software engineer without a degree by focusing on self-learning, gaining practical experience, and earning certifications.